ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

 === "PostgreSQL"

-    To be on the right database, adapt the following command:
+    To switch to the right database, issue the following command:
     ``` sql
     \connect <database_name>;
     ```